jayrm/fb-lisp/readme.txt

 	Sandro Sigala - That a C version of a simple LISP evaluator existed and was available under an Open Source license saved huge amounts time.
-	Thanks to Sandro for slisp-1.2, creating this library took only a minimal amount of time.
+	Thanks to Sandro for slisp-1.2.

 EOF